ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 - Can email Russ directly
 - Growth plan: 3-5 bullets per person
 - Hiring
-- Define team “fit” as well as “skills” in job description
+- Define team "fit" as well as "skills" in job description
 - Define company culture in three words
 - Should we add pre-screen questions?
 - Give people the opportunity to show the work without looking at who the person is